 7:30 - 8:15am Breakfast at hotel

 8:15 - 9:30am Meeting with Pan American Development Foundation (PADF) Director, Daniel Arango.
 In this meeting, the delegation will meet with the State Department's Bureau of Population, Refugees, and Migration's primary humanitarian partner.
 Reflection on the Darien trip will be discussed and contextualized.
 CONFIRMED

 Location: Bristol Hotel

 9:30 - 9:45am Transfer to meeting

 10:00 - 11:15am Meeting with the Minister of Government Roger Tejada and the National Office for the Attention of Refugees (ONPAR) Director Lorenzo Hincapie The delegation will meet with officials from ONPAR and learn about Panama's asylum system and capacity to provide protection to refugees in need.
 CONFIRMED

 Location: San Felipe, Ave.
 Central, entre Calle 2nda y 3ra

 11:15 - 11:30am Transfer to Lunch

 11:30 - 12:45pm Lunch

 Location: Pan y Canela, Ciudad del Saber

+12:45 - 1pm Transfer to Meeting

-Meeting with Byron Cardenas, Human Rights Officer for Central into current trends around human rights and migration, existing protection gaps, and the legal rights and opportunities available for migrants, asylum seekers, and refugees in Panama.
+1-2:00pmMeeting with Byron Cardenas, Human Rights Officer for Central America, OHCHR In this meeting, the delegation will gain deeper insights into current trends around human rights and migration, existing protection gaps, and the legal rights and opportunities available for migrants, asylum seekers, and refugees in Panama.